humlen/Terminal/terminal.md

 #### Eidos
 + added feedback to eidos calculations
-+ rewrote pearson to 2.2k it/s
-+ rewrote spearman to 2.2k it/s
++ rewrote pearson and spearman to 2.2k it/s
 + added Kendalls Tau to Project eidos
 + now prints top 10 companies of each sector
 + Added equity count and filters to diagnostics